vavricka/Ethereum-monitoring-node/README.md

 ![Log processing](images/flow-diagram.png)

-Geth stores types of logs (column 'Step-2' on the diagram) in a number of CSV files (e.g., blocks.log and transactions.log).
+Geth stores types of logs (column 'Step-2' on the diagram) in a number of CSV files (e.g., blocks.log and txs.log).
 These logs are processed in several scripts (Steps 3-16).

 ### Ploting results